 Reports from 2016 suggested Apple was aiming for a 2020 rollout, but issues forced a delay into 2021, such as the departure of project leader Steve Zadesky.

-It was also unclear at the time whether Apple's first attempt at a car will include some level of self-driving capability, though the reporting at the time was just before Apple started its efforts to test the system on public roads.
+It was also unclear at the time whether Apple's first attempt at a car would include some level of self-driving capability, though the reporting at the time was just before Apple started its efforts to test the system on public roads.

 Noted Apple analyst Ming-Chi Kuo proposed in August 2018 Apple will create a shipping consumer product under "Project Titan" by as early as 2023, with the "Apple Car" launch window stretching as far as into 2025.
 There was no indication as to how the dates were determined by Kuo, but he wrote he expects Apple to take advantage of tectonic shifts in the automotive market.